KingPhito/Website/content/kotlin/2023-11-22-a-guide-to-asynchronous-programming-with-kotlin-coroutines.md

 ### Coroutine Builders
 Coroutine builders are the functions that we use to create coroutine blocks.
 They are structured with a trailing suspend function parameter by convention, which we use to pass the logic we want the coroutine to execute.
 There are three main coroutine builders:
 - **runBlocking** - This is the builder that we use to bridge the blocking world with the suspendable world of coroutines.
 This will typically be found in main functions or testing functions, and is the only builder that is not an extension function of the CoroutineScope interface.
 - **launch** - This is the standard builder for launching a core routine in the current thread.
-The launch function returns what is known as a **Job**.
-A reference to this object can be used to cancel the coroutine or wait for it to complete.
+The launch function returns a **Job**.
+A reference to this job can be used to cancel the coroutine or wait for it to complete.
-- **async** -
+- **async** - This builder is similar to launch except that it returns a **Deferred**, which is a job that also holds a value.
+So if we need to return a value when the coroutine finishes execution, this is what we would use.
 ### CoroutineContext
+A CoroutineContext is an indexed set of elements used to represent the persistent state of a coroutine.
+It holds a reference to the dispatcher, the job, and a variable amount of elements that we can specify when building the coroutine.
 ### Dispatchers
+Dispatchers manage the thread or thread pools that coroutines execute on.
+The dispatcher can be specified as part of the coroutine context, and there are few different dispatchers to choose from based on what the coroutine is trying to accomplish:
+- **Default** - This is the dispatcher that is used by all standard builders if none is specified.
+It uses a thread pool reserved for cpu intensive tasks.
+- **IO** - This dispatcher uses a thread pool reserved for file io, and networking tasks.
+- **Unconfined** - This dispatcher does not confine the coroutine to any specific thread pool.
+So while it is launched in the current thread, said co-routine can resume its work on any available thread.
+- **Main** - This is a special dispatcher that is typically available in frameworks like Android or Swing, where there is a main thread reserved for user interface related tasks.

-Let's finally look at some code:
+Now that we have a solid understanding of how coroutines work,  let's finally look at some code:
 ```kotlin
 fun main() = runBlocking {
 	launch {